The Devil Wears Prada (film): International

-Awards and nominations
+Accolades

-Three months after the film's North American release (October 2006), Frankel and Weisberger jointly accepted the first Quill Variety Blockbuster Book to Film Award.
-A committee of staffers at the magazine made the nominations and chose the award winner.
-Editor Peter Bart praised both works.
+In October 2006, Frankel and Weisberger accepted the first Quill Variety Blockbuster Book to Film Award.
+A committee at the magazine made the nominations and chose the award winner.
+Editor Peter Bart praised both works, saying that "The Devil Wears Prada is an energetically directed, perfect-fit of a film".

-The Devil Wears Prada is an energetically directed, perfect-fit of a film that has surprised some in the industry with its box-office legs.
-It has delighted the country, much as did Lauren Weisberger's book, which is still going strong on several national bestseller lists.

 The film was honored by the National Board of Review as one of the year's ten best.
 The American Film Institute gave the film similar recognition.

-The film received ample attention from the Hollywood Foreign Press Association when its Golden Globe Award nominations were announced in December.
-The film itself was in the running for Best Picture (Comedy/Musical) and Supporting Actress (for Blunt).
-Streep later won the Globe for Best Actress (Musical/Comedy).
+At the Golden Globe Award nominations, the film was in the running for Best Picture (Comedy/Musical) and Supporting Actress (for Blunt).
+Streep won the Globe for Best Actress (Musical/Comedy).

-In January 2007, Streep's fellow members of the Screen Actors Guild nominated her for Best Actress as well.
-Four days later, at the National Society of Film Critics awards, Streep won Best Supporting Actress for her work both in Devil and A Prairie Home Companion.
+In January 2007, Streep's was nominated for Best Actress by the Screen Actors Guild.
+At the National Society of Film Critics awards, Streep won Best Supporting Actress both for Devil and A Prairie Home Companion.
 McKenna earned a nomination from the Writers Guild of America Award for Best Adapted Screenplay.

-When the British Academy of Film and Television Arts announced its 2006 nominations, Blunt, Field, McKenna and Streep were all among the nominees.
-Makeup artist and hairstylists Nicki Ledermann and Angel de Angelis also were nominated.
+Blunt, Field, McKenna and Streep were among the nominees for the British Academy of Film and Television Arts awards, along with makeup artist and hairstylists Nicki Ledermann and Angel de Angelis.

-At the end of January, Streep received her 14th Academy Award nomination for Best Actress, lengthening her record from 13 for most nominations by any actor, male or female.
-Field received a Best Costume Design nomination as well.
-Neither won, but Blunt and Hathaway presented the last mentioned award, amusing the audience by slipping into their characters for a few lines, nervously asking which of them had gotten Streep her cappuccino.
-Streep played along with a stern expression before smiling.